A semiflexible polymer chain under geometrical restrictions: Only bulk behaviour and no surface adsorption: Model and method

 \section{Model and method}

-Lattice model of fully directed self-avoiding walk \cite{9} on a square lattice has been used to analyze dependency of adsorption transition point of an infinitely long linear semiflexible homopolymer chain on its bending energy when the chain is confined in between two impenetrable stair shaped surface under good solvent condition (as shown schematically in figure 1).
-The directed walk model is restrictive in the sense that the angle of bending has unique value, that is $90^{\circ}$ for a square lattice and directedness of the walk amounts to certain degree of stiffness in the walks of the chain because all directions of the space are not treated equally.
-Since, directed self avoiding walk model can be solved analytically and therefore it gives exact value of the adsorption transition point of the polymer chain.
-We consider fully directed self avoiding walk ($FDSAW$) model, therefore, walker is allowed to take steps along $+x$, and $+y$ directions on a square lattice in between the constraints.
+A model of fully directed self-avoiding walks \cite{9a,9b} on a square lattice is used to investigate the possibility of an adsorption transition of an infinitely long linear semiflexible homopolymer chain on geometrical constraints, when the chain is confined in between two impenetrable stair shaped surfaces under a good solvent condition (as shown schematically in figure~\ref{fig:1}).
+The directed walk model is restrictive in the sense that the angle of bending has a unique value, that is $90^{\circ}$ for a square lattice and the directivity of the walk amounts to a certain degree of stiffness in the walks of the chain because different directions of the space are not treated equally.
+Since the directed self-avoiding walk model can be solved analytically, it gives exact values of the partition function of the polymer chain.
+We consider a fully directed self-avoiding walk (FDSAW) model.
+Therefore, the walker is allowed to take steps along $+x$, and $+y$ directions on a square lattice in between the constraints.

-The walks of the chain starts from a point $O$, located on an impenetrable surface and walker moves through out the space in between the two surface (as we have shown schematically in figure (1) that a walk of the polymer chain confined in between two surface for one value of separation $n(=3$) between the two surface or the constraints).
+The walks of the chain start from a point $O$ located on the impenetrable surface-$A$, and the walker moves in the space in between the two surfaces [as we have shown schematically in figure~\ref{fig:1}, a walk of the polymer chains confined in between two surfaces for a value of separation $n(=3$) between them].